Who We Are

 All members of the pastoral staff will be chosen by the board of elders.
 The senior pastor will automatically be a member of the board of elders.
 The elders may nominate additional member(s) of the pastoral staff to serve on the board of elders.

-The Harvest Bible Chapel senior pastor automatically serves as an elder and, because of his public presence and responsibility before the congregation, may be considered “first among equals” as a member of the elder board.
+The Harvest Bible Chapel senior pastor automatically serves as an elder and, because of his public presence and responsibility before the congregation, is a vital member of the elder board.
 The senior pastor should be gifted primarily as a preacher/teacher and as a leader.

 All pastoral staff members will serve for an indefinite period of time.
 The senior pastor is responsible and accountable in the performance of his duties to the board of elders.
 All other staff members are responsible to the board of elders through the senior pastor.
 A staff member may only be dismissed by a consensus decision of the board of elders.